mongodb/docs/source/includes/admonitions/deprecate-secret-ref-name.rst

    and :opsmgrkube:`spec.security.tls.secretRef.name`
    settings are deprecated.

-   These fields will remain in future releases to maintain backwards compatibility.
+   These fields will be removed in a future release.

    If you omit these settings,
    the |k8s-op-short| expects the secrets that contain your